The Solopreneur’s Guide to Brand Identity: Why It’s More Than Just a Logo

 The importance of a consistent identity is something we’ve learned through experience.
 The founder of Prodmars likes to explain it through her 16 moves across the country—navigating everything from the high-energy tech world of LA to small-town Pennsylvania.

 Every move was effectively a "rebrand."
 New neighbors, new professional circles, and new communities.
-What she realized through those transitions is that while your "logo" (your name and face) stays the same, your identity is what actually builds the connection.
+What she realized through those transitions is that while your "logo" (your name and face) stays the same, it's your identity that actually builds the connection.
 It’s your values, your resilience, and how you show up for people when things get tough.

 The Pillars of Your Brand Identity